 During 2014, as the Little River Inn celebrates its 75th anniversary, there will be special events and activities each month to commemorate decades of family-friendly hospitality.

 Click over to my full review of Little River Inn to check availability.
 When you request accommodations through Ciao Bambino’s planning service, one of our Family Vacation Consultants will follow up to ensure your needs are met.
 We also offer comprehensive trip consulting (including activities) for families who want help planning a complete vacation.
-Request assistance on My Vacation Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Editorial Note: Kristi and her family received complimentary lodging and meals in order to review the property.
 As always, our opinions are our own.
 Photos by Kristi Marcelle unless otherwise noted.

 Need help planning a trip to California or any other top family travel destination?
 Our Family Vacation Planning Team can help!
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Want to save all the great intel and tips you are finding on Ciao Bambino?
 My Trip Planner allows you to bookmark articles, family-friendly hotel reviews, and family vacation packages.
 Simply click the heart icon on anything you want to save.
 Site registration is required to get started.
 Happy planning!